puzellaw/AES/README.md

  ***Written by Peter Kelly & Will Puzella***
 Carleton College, Computer Science, Fall Comps 2024

-This project was the culminating senior thesis for Will Puzella and Peter Kelly.
-Where they implemented the advanced encryption standard with three different block cipher modes (ECB, CBC, & GCM).
+This project was the culminating senior thesis for Will Puzella and Peter Kelly, where they implemented the Advanced Encryption Standard with three different block cipher modes (ECB, CBC, & GCM).
 A further description of the project can be found at the link below.

 [Full Project Write-up](putlinkhere)